 A remote atmospheric waterfall, Steelhead Falls is a hidden oasis that was formed a few million years ago.
-Lined by colorful 25-foot cliffs, the 20-foot waterfall drops into deep canyon that was formed at about the same time span as the waterfall.
+Lined by colorful 25-foot cliffs, the 20-foot waterfall drops into a deep canyon that was formed at about the same time span as the waterfall.

 A part of the National Conservation Lands, the Steelhead Falls area offers a variety of recreation activities.
 Hikers take a scenic 0.5-mile trail that runs along the river from the parking area.
 During your hike you will enjoy fantastic bird’s views of geological outcrops and the picturesque river, winding between rocky walls of the bluffs.
 You can continue your trip downstream for about a mile.

-The area features the deep rocky gorge with cliff jumping opportunities at the base of the gorgeous waterfall.
+The area features a deep rocky gorge with cliff jumping opportunities at the base of the gorgeous waterfall.
 A popular stretch of the Deschutes River above and below the waterfall is a popular destination for anglers, swimmers, cliff jumpers, and experienced whitewater rafters.

 The well-marked trail inside the canyon is packed with hikers during summer weekends.
 The trip to the waterfall is relatively easy but there are a few slanted parts that are slippery and steep.
 Use sturdy hiking shoes.

 The trail has many random turns, so follow the signs and hike along the river.

 Steelhead Falls is well-known for summer water activities including swimming and cliff jumping.
 The river at the waterfall base features a large swimming area below the waterfall, cliffs and rocky outcroppings on both sides of the canyon serve as jumping spots for young adventure seekers.
 Jumping off the cliffs near the waterfall is quite risky.